The Ultimate Startup Marketing Strategy

 Following this, hopefully you will have a good idea of what is preventing your visitors from converting.
 Now it’s time to make changes to your landing page to counter these objections.

-The following model is a fantastic starting point for understanding how to improve the likelihood of a conversion.
+The following model by WiderFunnel is also a fantastic starting point for understanding how to improve the likelihood of a conversion.
 Whenever I am presented with a CRO project, I like to consider how we could improve each point.
 For example, can we reduce the navigation to minimise distractions?
 Could we increase the urgency by having a countdown timer or a “Only X left” next to our call-to-actions?
 In 2012, I managed to quadruple a website’s conversion rate from 2.5% to 10% using these methods.

 Once you have your mockups designed, I recommend using Visual Website Optimizer to test them against your existing landing page.
 VWO has a great user interface, making it very easy to quickly test variations of your website without needing to make backend coding changes.